ApoorvSaxena/nosnap.js/docs/USAGE_GUIDE.md

 # Usage Guide - Common Configuration Scenarios

-This guide provides practical examples for common use cases and configuration scenarios with the Animated Noise Text library.
+This guide provides practical examples for common use cases and configuration scenarios with nosnap.js.

 ## Table of Contents